 As we approach the 50th anniversary of Ms. Carson’s legendary work, it is clear that the same obstacles face us today.
 Corporate-media spin, intractable politics and governmental accomplices are just as prevalent today as we approach the anniversary of the first Earth Day held on April 22, 1970.
 Rachel Carson alerted us to the insidious dangers of pesticides, and how they affect the intricate web of life.
 Her legacy lives on in every bald eagle, osprey and peregrine falcon that flies today.
 As we celebrate Earth Day this April 22, let us remember Ms. Carson and give thanks for her voice as a champion for the health of earth and all its inhabitants.

 To learn more, please visit the Web site, Life and Legacy of Rachel Carson

 A documentary of Carson’s amazing life, ‘A Sense Of Wonder,’ (click here) uses the author’s own writings to provide an intimate glimpse of Carson as she is thrust into the role of controversial public figure.

-Editor’s Note – Karlotta is a lifelong naturalist, birder, hiker, and environmentalist.
-Dedicated to protecting the health of our planet and all its inhabitants.
-Active on social media networks as Stonecircle, and unrepentantly Progressive.
+Editor’s Note – Karlotta Blaque is a lifelong naturalist, birder, hiker, and environmentalist dedicated to protecting the health of our planet and all its inhabitants.
+She is active on social media networks as Stonecircle, and unrepentantly Progressive.
 Maker of good desserts.